LoadShine/tada/README.md

 > [!IMPORTANT]
 > **⚠️ macOS Users: Read Before Installing**
 >
-> Since this is an open-source project without a paid Apple Developer ID ($99/year), macOS Gatekeeper may falsely report that **"Tada.app is damaged and can't be opened.
+> Since this is an open-source project without a paid Apple Developer ID, macOS Gatekeeper may falsely report that **"Tada.app is damaged and can't be opened.
 You should move it to the Trash."**
 >
 > This is not a bug.
 To bypass this security check, please open your **Terminal** and run the following command after moving the app to your Applications folder:
 >